awsdocs/amazon-connect-admin-guide/doc_source/transfer-to-flow.md

-# Contact block: Transfer to flow<a name="transfer-to-flow"></a>
+# Flow block: Transfer to flow<a name="transfer-to-flow"></a>

 ## Description<a name="transfer-to-flow-description"></a>
-+ Ends the current contact flow and transfers the customer to a different contact flow\.
++ Ends the current flow and transfers the customer to a different flow\.

 ## Supported channels<a name="transfer-to-flow-channels"></a>